ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Controls the size of the stack for threads created by the OpenMP implementation.

 ``DO_PARALLEL_PRDGEN``: (Default: false)
    Flag that determines whether to use CFP to run the product generation job in parallel.
-This should be used with the RRFS_NA_3km grid and PPN_RUN_PRDGEN should be set to 22.
+CFP is a utility that allows the user to launch a number of small jobs across nodes/cpus in one batch command.
+This option should be used with the ``RRFS_NA_3km`` grid and ``PPN_RUN_PRDGEN`` should be set to 22.

 ``ADDNL_OUTPUT_GRIDS``: (Default: [])
    Set additional output grids for wgrib2 remapping, if any.
 Space-separated list of strings, e.g., ( "130" "242" "clue").
 Default is no additional grids.